moatazbadr/AdminDashboard/README.md

 ## 📌 Introduction

-A comprehensive admin dashboard built with Angular for managing university resources.
+A comprehensive admin dashboard built with Angular for managing Edu-plat resources.
 Administrators can:

 - Manage courses (add/edit/delete)
 - Manage professors ("doctors" in the system)